krzentner/language-world/data/text-davinci-003/chain_py_md/dial-turn-4.py.md

-Steps:
-  1. Put gripper above dial
-  2. Drop gripper around dial
-  3. Rotate dial

 # dial-turn: turn the dial
-# def dial_turn(robot):
+def dial_turn(robot):
     # Steps:
     #  1. Put gripper above dial
-    #  2. Drop gripper around dial
+    #  2. Line up the gripper with the dial
-    #  3. Rotate dial
+    #  3. Push the dial to turn it
-    # First, put the gripper roughly above dial, so that we don't bump it while
+    # First, put the gripper above the dial.
-    # trying to grab it.
-    if check("the robot's gripper is not above dial"): robot.place("gripper above dial")
+    if check("the robot's gripper is not vertically aligned with dial"): robot.put("gripper above dial")
-    # If the gripper isn't around the dial, put it around the dial.
-    if check("the robot's gripper is not around dial and the robot's gripper is open"): robot.drop("gripper around dial")
-    # If the gripper is near the dial and open, maybe we can grab it by closing
+    # Because the dial is a tall object, check if the gripper is near the side
-    # the gripper.
+    # of the dial instead of over it.
-    if check("the robot's gripper is near dial and the robot's gripper is open"): robot.close("gripper around dial")
+    if check("the robot's gripper is not forward aligned with the dial and the robot's gripper is not near the dial"): robot.grab("dial")
-    # We closed the gripper, and the dial is still near the gripper, so maybe we
+    # If the gripper is forward aligned with the dial and near it, we can turn
-    # grabbed it.
-    # Try to rotate the dial.
+    # the dial.
-    # If we didn't grab it, we'll just go back to an earlier step.
-    if check("the robot's gripper is forward aligned with dial and the robot's gripper is closed"): robot.turn("dial")
+    if check("the robot's gripper is forward aligned with the dial and the robot's gripper is near the dial"): robot.push("turn dial")